Minimal Computing #

 Why might you choose one or the other (or both)?

 There are good reasons to create dynamic websites, but a lot of scholarly projects will do just fine with static sites.
 Most of us are simply trying to communicate information on our websites: blogs, portfolios, project websites, magazines, documentation sites all can be made cheaply and hassle-free with static site generators.
 For example, if you are putting your CV online, you do not need a WordPress site to do that well.
 Static site generators, such as Hugo, even have excellent themes (e.g. Academic) for creating content such as CVs.
 If you have a collection of transcribed manuscripts, you can also publish that as a static site.
 Dynamic sites work better and are more appropriate for more complex projects that have interactive features like APIs, search engines, data visualisations, and other structured information stored in databases.
 That said, even a hybrid site that mixes some dynamic and static content will reduce its carbon impact.
-Wholegrain Digital offer a tool for estimating the carbon footprint of a website.
+Wholegrain Digital offer a well-documented tool for estimating the carbon footprint of a website.

 Although, it’s a little more complicated.